guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Link is a command line option which can be used to link to container together

-`docker run -d --name-vote -p 5000:80 --link redis:redis voting-app` it creates an entrypoiny on ETcd host file one the voting app container, adding and entry with the host name redis whot the internal IP of the redis container.
+`docker run -d --name-vote -p 5000:80 --link redis:redis voting-app` it creates an entrypoint on ETcd host file one the voting app container, adding and entry with the host name redis whot the internal IP of the redis container.

+to attach the container
+`docker attach container_name`

+`docker start -a container_name` --> to start in the attach mode

+`docker run --name mycontainer myimage`

+to remove a container automatically:
+`docker run -p 3000:80 -d --rm ID`
+Being able to run a container with the --rm flag to automatically remove it when it's been stopped.